Skip to main content

 Locking in a rate while allowing a borrower to continue to shop can be a valuable tool for loan originators to provide their clients in a fluctuating market, but the ambiguities and potential legal pitfalls make it impossible for me to recommend.
 I have submitted an official request for an Advisory Opinion from the CFPB related to Lock and Shop programs, but to date they have not responded.
 Until they issue additional guidance, I urge you to use caution before you offer a Lock and Shop program that requires an upfront fee.

-This article was originally published in the Mortgage Women Magazine September 2022 issue.
+This article was originally published in Mortgage Women Magazine, during the week of September 2022.

 About the author